 But is it really the right thing for you?
 Are you going to be raking in the dough?
 These are some of the questions you should ask yourself, before actually starting to teach English online to Chinese students!

 I will attempt to answer them, but be warned: the online world is not suited to everyone.
 And it’s no longer that new and shiny, so not everyone is making big bucks.
 There is a lot of competition and many platforms are already swamped with teachers fighting over the available students.
 Another word of warning: if you are new to the EFL classroom and you don’t have good ESL teaching skills already, starting off online may not be the best way to hone your skills.
 So jump in and read on, and weigh up the pros and cons!

 - Find the right platform to find Chinese students looking for an online English tutor.
-Here´s a comprehensive list with Chinese online teaching companies.
+Jump to our list of selected websites.

 - First off, using a laptop in an iffy country can be problematic.
 Some companies will fine you (or even fire you!) if your internet goes down.
 Yeah, I know that’s not your fault – but they don’t care, and remember there are hundreds of teachers waiting to replace you.
 So make sure you have a good fast connection and be warned that many companies will do you a speed test.

 - Obviously you are going to need a good headset and webcam (unless you restrict yourself to those companies using the phone based apps.)

 - Make sure you have a good quiet environment in which to work.
 Noisy roommates, animals, kids etc. are not appreciated by people paying good money to talk to you.

 - Be professional – of course you can drink your coffee and wear your Pjs while teaching, but remember that the competition is cut-throat.
 If you are not presentable, asleep, or late for class others will jump in to replace you.